nicopujia/website/content/pages/about.md

 I was born and raised in the neighborhood of Caballito, Buenos Aires, **Argentina**, in August 2007, in a middle-class family with my brother, 3 years older than me, and two parents, both graduated system engineers from the [UTN](https://en.wikipedia.org/wiki/National_Technological_University).

 My life as a kid was fairly normal. **Football** has been my favorite sport, and **Minecraft** my favorite video game.
 I started playing football at a club when I was 7 and stayed there for 5 years.
-At around 10, I have a very clear memory, lying in my bed upside down, daydreaming about becoming a professional player when I grew up.
+At around 10, I have a clear memory, lying in my bed upside down, daydreaming about becoming a professional player when I grew up.
 However, I wasn't built for that: even though I had a healthy lifestyle, I was quite skinny and rather pale.
 I used to think that was just _normal for me_, until years later I realized it was not...

 ### Discovering programming (2020–2023)